nickpgill/nickpgill.github.io/research.md

 I am a reviewer for [Zentralblatt](http://zbmath.org/?q=(rv:+Nick+Gill)), [MathSciNet](http://www.ams.org/mathscinet/) and the [Newsletter of the London Maths.
 Soc](http://www.lms.ac.uk/newsletter/10.html#2).
 I have refereed articles for many different journals, but [I won&#8217;t referee for Elsevier](2014/03/11/letter-to-the-journal-of-algebra/).

-I am an associate member of, and the webmaster for, the European Mathematical Society&#8217;s [Commission for Developing Countries](http://euro-math-soc.eu/EMS-CDC/index.php).
+I am an associate member of, and the webmaster for, the European Mathematical Society&#8217;s [Commission for Developing Countries](http://ems-cdc.org).

-And finally, two talks that I&#8217;ve given at Banff:

- * [The width of a finite simple group](http://www.birs.ca/events/2012/5-day-workshops/12w5034/videos/watch/201209050941-Gill.html) at _Groups and Geometries 2011_.
- * [Constructing groupoids from designs](http://www.birs.ca/events/2015/5-day-workshops/15w5017/videos/watch/201505071749-Gill.html) at _Groups and Geometries 2015_.